The Watersdown Affair: Gameplay

 The Watersdown Affair is a mystery game in the "How to Host a Murder" series.
-This mystery is set in England in 1936.
-Eight players take on roles of various socialites who have been invited to spend the weekend at the country estate of Sir Roger Watersdown.
+This mystery is set in England in 1936 at the country estate of Sir Roger Watersdown.
+Eight players take on roles of various socialites who were all invited to spend the weekend at Watersdown Mansion.
 The host for the party is given suggestions about what food to serve, special invitations for their guests, and suggestions for genre appropriate costumes.

-After roles have been handed out or decided upon, each player receives a booklet of information about who they are, with private information that needs only to be revealed if directly querstioned about it.
+After roles have been handed out or decided upon, each player receives a booklet of information about who they are, with private information that needs only to be revealed if directly questioned about it.

 To start the game, players reveal who they are playing.
 Then a cassette tape is played where a Scotland Yard inspector announces that Sir Roger has been murdered.
 The inspector goes on to give many details, as well as the layout of the mansion.
 Players are able to look at a blueprint of the mansion and a detailed Scotland Yard report.

 The game then takes the form of four rounds, where players question each other.
 In between rounds, players read further private information about their character, and various clues are revealed, such as Sir Roger's will.

 At the end of the fourth round, players make a final guess as to which guest is the murderer before the solution is revealed.